Choosing The Perfect Bathroom Mirror

 Frames

-Frameless mirrors are common in bathrooms because they are easy to clean, are less expensive, and give bathrooms a modern look.
+Frameless mirrors are common in bathrooms because they are easy to clean and give bathrooms a modern look.
 Framed mirrors, on the other hand, can become statement pieces.
-They often help tie together a traditional style, but many can have modern frames as well.
-A simple frame in a solid color with limited texture will work in any space if you are feeling overwhelmed with options.
+We carry a variety of styles with unique textures and finishes.
+A simple frameless mirror will work in any space if you are feeling overwhelmed with options.

 Shape